xjtu-enre/DiTU-ICSE2026/README.md

 This example drives us summarize the corresponding code smell pattern as listed in the 13th row of the in-paper Table 3.

-Please note that we did't implement cooresponding trace-back functionality for all metrics, refer to the below table to know which metrics do we support.
+Please note that we did't implement corresponding trace-back functionality for all metrics, refer to the below table to know which metrics do we support.

 | Feature Key | Trace-able Metrics |
 |---|---|